 The female partner takes ovulation induction drugs in each IVF cycle to boost egg production.
 However, if she has primary ovarian insufficiency (POI), her body won't respond to IVF drugs so she won't produce enough mature eggs.
 Having low ovarian reserve and POI is one of the ivf failure reasons.

 Uterine Problems; The Main Causes of IVF Failure

 A healthy uterus is one of the most important factors of IVF success.
 In the case of recurrent IVF failure, the doctor carefully examines the uterus using hysteroscopy and Doppler ultrasound.
 In the hysteroscopy method, a special narrow camera called a hysteroscope is used to examine all parts of the uterus and fallopian tubes.
 If there is any obstacle or problem in the female reproductive organs, the doctor resolves them before the start of the IVF procedure.

 Implantation Failure in IVF

-In IVF, the resulting embryo is transferred to the mother’s womb after the fertilization phase, and the implantation process begins.
-Factors such as ovarian cysts and polyps, uterine blood flow reduction, and anxiety after embryo transfer can increase the implant failure rate.
-In some cases, the development of the fetus stops before implantation; therefore, the uterus does not have any problem, and the cause of IVF failure is the embryo’s low quality.
+In IVF, the resulting embryo is transferred to the mother's womb after the fertilization phase, and the implantation process begins.
+IVF failure reasons such as ovarian cysts and polyps, uterine blood flow reduction, and anxiety after embryo transfer can increase the implant failure rate.
+In some cases, the development of the fetus stops before implantation; therefore, the uterus does not have any problem, and the cause of IVF failure is the embryo's low quality.

 Unhealthy Lifestyles and Diet Lead to IVF Failure